gnachman/iterm2-website/source/_includes/3.3/documentation-utilities.md

 #### it2attention

 Requests attention.
-Can bounce the dock icon or show a fireworks animation at the cursor position.
+Can bounce the dock icon or show a fireworks animation at the application cursor position.

 <pre>
 Usage: